This post may contain affiliate links.

 This is not an authentic recipe for Egyptian dessert that requires traditional Egyptian bread Rooa and Egyptian clotted cream.
 But I can promise this is the most delicious version of Om Ali.
-Like always, I try to keep recipe simple with easy to find ingredients and best taste close authentic flavors.
+Like always, I tried to keep recipe simple with easy to find ingredients and best taste that is close to authentic flavors.

-What I love best about any bread puddings is it as integral in most cultures as the bread itself.
-In ancient times, when home baker and chef would dig innovative ways to use stale bread, bread pudding came into being a poor man’s dessert.
-The English version of bread pudding has eggs while this Om Ali is lighter with no eggs and doesn’t sit well.
+What I love best about any bread puddings is it is integral in most cultures as the bread itself.
+In ancient times, when home bakers and chefs would dig innovative ways to use stale bread, bread pudding came into being as a poor man’s dessert.
+The English version of bread pudding has eggs while this Om Ali is lighter with no eggs and doesn’t set well.
 You can eat it with a spoon.

 The Indian bread pudding, Shahi Tukray is also inspired by Om Ali and was formed in the hands of Mughal chefs with local ingredients and spices like cardamom and saffron.
 Some cultures add caramel sauce, chocolate chip, and fruit to their bread puddings.